 Threaded comments have a built-in Reply box that lets you and others have threaded conversations similar to texting or instant messaging.
 They are only available in newer versions of Excel such as Excel for Office 365.

 Comments in newer versions of Excel, such as Excel for Office 365, have a Reply box.
 When people reply, you can see several comments connected together, showing a virtual conversation in the workbook.
 Older versions of Excel do not understand this kind of comment, so it shows the thread in plain text format.

 Comments in older versions of Excel

 Comments in older versions of Excel don't have a Reply box.
-They are for adding annotations or reminders in cells.
+They are for adding annotations or reminders to cells.

 Refrain from editing the comments.
 This is recommended because newer versions of Excel will remove those edits.

 Tell other people to use notes, not threaded comments.
-Other people working on the file in Excel for Office 365 can use notes, instead of comments.
-For more information, see Threaded comments and notes.
+Other people working on the file can use notes, instead of comments.
 If they use notes instead of threaded comments, you'll be able to edit the notes in your older version of Excel.
+For more information, see The difference between threaded comments and notes.